anywhichway/denodata/README.md

     - `count` - the position of the entry in the results after the initial search offset is applied
     - `totalCount` - the total number of entries in the results

 - `pattern` can be an array or an object.
-If it is an array, it is treated similar to a DenoKV key, except additional pattern matching semantics below apply.
+If it is an array, it is treated similar to a `Deno KV` key, except additional pattern matching semantics below apply.
 If it is an object, it is converted into a collection of keys for matching against indexes.

 - If `pattern` is a POJO, the `cname` parameter can be used to treat it like a class.
-If `pattern` is an object and `cname` is not specified, the `cname` defaults to the `constructor.name` of the object, unless it is a POJO, in which case a cross class search is conducted.
+If `pattern` is an object and `cname` is not specified, the `cname` defaults to the `constructor.name` of the object, unless it is a POJO, in which case a cross collection/class search is conducted.

 - The key pattern matching semantics are as follows:

     - A `null` pattern matches all records.
-    - Any element of a pattern key that is not a valid DenoKV key component is treated as a wildcard with a lower bound of `UInt8Array([])`.
+    - Any element of a pattern key that is not a valid `Deno KV` key component is treated as a wildcard with a lower bound of `UInt8Array([])`.
 Since bounds are non-inclusive, `true` is not the upper bound; rather, the key is extended one element with a value of `UInt8Array([])`.
-    - The DenoKV `list` function is called with the pattern(s) to get the initial set(s) of keys.
+    - The `Deno KV` `list` function is called with the pattern(s) to get the initial set(s) of keys.
     - The associated sets of keys are intersected to get the final set of keys.
     - The final set of keys is filtered to ensure that the keys match the original pattern(s) exactly, e.g. functions and RegExp or special literals, e.g. Dates, in the pattern(s) are used to test the key part at the same index.
     - The values associated with the keys are retrieved from the database.